DouglasAllen/iron-websites/python/download/index.rst

 --------------
 Latest version
 --------------
-The latest version of IronPython is `IronPython 2.7 Beta 2`_, which is tracking compatibility with `Python 2.7`_.
+The latest version of IronPython is `IronPython 2.7 Release Candidate 1`_, which is tracking compatibility with `Python 2.7`_.

 .. container:: download col

-   `Download IronPython 2.7 Beta 2`_
+   `Download IronPython 2.7 Release Candidate 1`_

 -----------